On Error Correction for Nonvolatile Processing-In-Memory: ECC Design Space

-In Fig.~\ref{fig:ecc_columnwise}, a dedicated portion of the memory array is allocated for computation, where bulk bitwise logic operations are performed between columns.
-Each column has its check symbols in a separate set of rows, which may form an isolated portion in the same memory array, or a separate array.
-The column check symbols of the output column are calculated using the column check symbols of the input columns, which can proceed simultaneously with the actual computation.
-Deriving the output column check symbols from the input check symbols in this manner, however, is only practical if the following three criteria are satisfied: \begin{enumerate} \item The bitwise operation in Fig.~\ref{fig:ecc_columnwise} is generic.
-So we can assume that it corresponds to any of the universal Boolean gate operations \texttt{NAND} or \texttt{NOR}, where $s={\bar{a} \lor \bar{b}}$ or $s={\bar{a} \land \bar{b}}$ applies, respectively.
-In this case, the check symbols should satisfy ${\bar{a} \lor \bar{b}} \longleftrightarrow f(c_a, c_b)$ or ${\bar{a} \land \bar{b}} \longleftrightarrow f(c_a, c_b)$, where $c_a$ and $c_b$ correspond to the check symbols for $a$ and $b$; $\longleftrightarrow$ depicts logic equivalence; and $f$ is an appropriately defined ECC operator that generates $c_s$, i.e., the check symbols for the output of the \texttt{NAND} or \texttt{NOR}.
-This relation implies dependency of $f(c_a, c_b)$ to $c_a, c_b$, and not on $a$ and $b$, which enables ECC updates using check symbols only and not the actual data.
-However, not all ECCs can satisfy this relation. \item The check symbols $c_a, c_b$ should have a modest storage requirement compared to the actual (raw) data. \item Provided that 1. applies, calculation of $f(c_a, c_b)$ should be computationally cheap, as the main contributor to the ECC overhead. \end{enumerate}
+In Fig.\ref{fig:ecc_columnwise}, a dedicated portion of the memory array is allocated for computation, where bulk bitwise logic operations are performed.
+Each column has its check symbols in a separate set of rows, which may form an isolated portion in the same memory array or a separate array.
+Most significantly, column check symbols of the output column are calculated using the column check symbols of the input columns, which can proceed simultaneously with the actual computation.
+Deriving the output column check symbols from the input check symbols in this manner, however, is only practical if the following three criteria are satisfied:

+\begin{list}{\labelitemi}{\leftmargin=.5em} \itemsep 0.5em \item[1)] The bitwise operation in Fig.\ref{fig:ecc_columnwise} is generic.
+We can assume that it corresponds to any of the universal Boolean gate operations \nand\ or \nor, where $s={\bar{a} \lor \bar{b}}$ or $s={\bar{a} \land \bar{b}}$ applies, respectively.
+In this case, the check symbols should satisfy ${s = \bar{a} \lor \bar{b}} \longleftrightarrow c_s = f(c_a, c_b)$ or ${s = \bar{a} \land \bar{b}} \longleftrightarrow c_s = f(c_a, c_b)$, where $c_a$ and $c_b$ correspond to the check symbols for $a$ and $b$; $\longleftrightarrow$ depicts logic equivalence; and $f$ is an appropriately defined ECC operator that generates $c_s$, i.e., the check symbols for the output of the \nand\ or \nor. $f(c_a, c_b)$ in this case only depends on $c_a$ and $c_b$ (and not on actual data).
+This enables ECC updates using check symbols only.
+However, not all ECCs can satisfy this criterion. \item[2)] The check symbols $c_a, c_b$ should have a modest storage requirement compared to the actual (raw) data. \item[3)] Provided that 1) applies, as the main contributor to the ECC overhead, calculation of $f(c_a, c_b)$ should be computationally cheap. \end{list}